 Dogs are also able to hear higher frequencies than their human counterparts.
 Since seismic waves emit high frequencies that exceed the auditory range of the human ear, it is possible that dogs can anticipate an earthquake by hearing the activity before we can.
 However, the duration in between the primary waves and the destructive secondary waves ranges from seconds to minutes.
 Tales of dogs becoming antsy during the hours to days that precede an earthquake’s wrath have not yet been explained or scientifically proven.

 Advance earthquake warning alarms detect primary seismic waves between 60 and 90 seconds before the devastating shocks of the secondary waves begin.
 This can be compared to observing a flash of lightening prior to hearing the clap of thunder that follows during a thunderstorm.
 Theoretically, this means that if your canine companion senses an earthquake, you may only have 60 to 90 seconds to move yourself and your family to a safer location.
 If you reside along the coast, remember that a safer location means higher elevations to avoid being swept away in a resulting tsunami.
-Until scientists and animal behavior experts officially conclude their studies with proof that dogs can sense earthquakes far in advance of their arrival, making the quick decision to act on your pooch’s uneasy behavior may be your best chance.
+Until scientists and officially conclude their studies with proof that dogs can sense earthquakes far in advance of their arrival, making the quick decision to act on your pooch’s uneasy behavior may be your best chance.

 These Shih Tzu dogs sensed an earthquake coming.
 Watch Gus & Gizmo through their doggy cam!
 Has your dog ever sensed an earthquake?